-- You child will have access to an outstanding learning environment, designed to give them the practical skills, knowledge and experience for career success.
+- Your son/daughter will have access to an outstanding learning environment, designed to give them the practical skills, knowledge and experience for career success.

-- The Colleges a boasts a fully equipped Learning Resources Centre, combining traditional library services with the latest technology and facilities.
+- The College has a fully equipped Learning Resources Centre, combining traditional library services with the latest technology and facilities.

-- Our new Orford Park state-of-the-art sporting facilities available for use by our students.
+- Our Orford Park sporting facilities are available for use by our students.
 Facilities include a swimming pool, fitness suite, squash courts,sports hall, cycling paths, plus much more.

 - The campus is also home to fully operational hair and beauty training salons, a variety of construction workshops, a fully equipped training restaurant and state-of-the-art creative and performing arts facilities.